 Dolphins are frequent visitors to the coast and NZ Fur Seals are commonly seen on the islands of the park all year, especially Tonga Island which is a breeding colony.
-Visiting Tonga or Pinnacle Islands by sea kayak or water taxi often give great opportunities to photograph Seals.
+Visiting Tonga or Pinnacle Island by sea kayak or water taxi, will often give you a great opportunity to photograph Seals.
 Orca also migrate through the Abel Tasman and a lucky sighting of these magnificent mammals from a water taxi is a once in a lifetime experience.
 Little Blue or Fairy Blue Penguins breed along much of the coastline and are often seen by sea kayak or boat at sea feeding during the day and live in burrows on islands along the coast.
 Many species of seabird inhabit the coastline including Shags (cormorant), Gannets, Gulls, Herons, Oyster Catches and Terns.
 See our photo gallery for pictures of wildlife found in the Abel Tasman.

 Tracks and walks

-The Abel Tasman Coast Track is a walkers paradise which suits most ages and most levels of fitness and there are two main options for those with a few days to spare and the desire to explore, either:
+The Abel Tasman Coast Track is a walkers paradise which suits most ages and most levels of fitness.

-Or you can also choose to walk only short sections of the track over several days staying at our backpackers and using water taxi services from Marahau to return to your starting point.
-This has the advantage of hot showers, comfortable beds and fresh food at the end of each day as well as only needing to carry a small day pack while walking.
+You can choose to walk short sections of the track over several days staying at our backpackers.
+You can use water taxi services from Marahau to return to your starting point.
+This has the advantage of hot showers, comfortable beds and fresh food at the end of each day.
+All you need to carry is a small day pack while walking.

-We are happy to help plan and book your Abel Tasman coastal walk including water taxis, huts and campsites and can also offer advice on tide times so that you know the best times to cross tidal estuaries.
+We are happy to help plan and book your Abel Tasman coastal walk including water taxis, huts and campsites.
+We can offer you advice on tide times so that you know the best times to cross tidal estuaries.

 Staying Overnight In Abel Tasman National Park